 4. It’s all about the supplies

-4. PACK APPROPRIATE SUPPLIES When embarking on a long car journey, ensure that your pet is comfortable by placing appropriate supplies in its bed or blankets for padding.
-In doing this, it can help to reduce the number of distractions you may have to deal with while driving.
-Make sure that you pack supplies such as water, treats, leads and some of your pet’s favourite toys.
+When embarking on a long car journey, ensure that your pet is comfortable by placing appropriate supplies in its bed or blankets for padding.
+Doing this can help to reduce the number of distractions you may have to deal with while driving.
+Make sure that you pack supplies such as water, treats, leads, and some of your pet’s favourite toys.

-6. MAKE REGULAR PIT STOPS Similarly to when you’re travelling with children, you should be prepared to make frequent stops.
+Similarly to when you’re traveling with children, you should be prepared to make frequent stops.
 When making long journeys you should be prepared to stop every two hours or so, so keep a keen eye out for service stations.
-Your pets will be happy to stretch their legs, go to the loo and have a few light refreshments.
+Your pets will be happy to stretch their legs, go to the loo, and have a few light refreshments.

-7. KEEP IT COOL We all know that cars can get hot and if you think it’s hot, imagine how your pet must feel in their furry coat.
-While we maybe getting the blast of the air con or a rush of a breeze through the window, the chances are your pet isn’t getting the same.
-Make sure there’s a good source of ventilation going direct to your pet at all times and if you do choose to open your windows, ensure that your pet is secure and that paws, tails and tongues are kept inside the vehicle at all times.
+We all know that cars can get hot and if you think it’s hot, imagine how your pet must feel in their furry coat.
+While we may be getting the blast of the air-con or a rush of a breeze through the window, the chances are your pet isn’t getting the same.
+Make sure there’s a good source of ventilation going direct to your pet at all times and if you do choose to open your windows, ensure that your pet is secure and that paws, tails, and tongues are kept inside the vehicle at all times.

 Once you have arrived at your destination, then it’s time to shower your pet with praise.
 Treating your pet after a long journey will help to reinforce good behaviour and may help them to stay relaxed and calm on future outings.